10 Best CFD Brokers & Platforms in Comparison (List 2025)

 Most brokers use a combination of A-Book and B-Book models.
 They don’t trade against each client individually; instead, they monitor the overall exposure of all clients’ trades and decide which trades to pass directly to the market (A-Book) and which to handle internally (B-Book).
 This approach allows brokers to manage risk more effectively while providing a balanced trading environment for their clients.

-Regulation of CFD Brokers
+Regulation of CFD Brokers – Types & Details:

-Regulation is critical when selecting a CFD broker, as it ensures the broker operates within a legal framework designed to protect traders.
+Regulation is a critical factor when selecting a CFD broker, as it ensures the broker operates within a legal framework designed to protect traders.
 Regulated brokers are monitored by financial authorities, which helps maintain transparency, security, and fairness in the trading environment.
-Here’s why regulation is necessary and how you can verify if a broker is regulated:
+Some of the top CFD brokers regulators are:

 Importance of Regulation